-Again, whereas at the beginning of our time period, when the news media were more frequently seen to be performing a positive political and social function as a watchdog over government, citizens nowadays have tended to see them as enmeshed with other national institutions.
-Sixty-three percent in the 1996 Harris poll responded that the "news media are... often influenced by powerful people and organizations," whereas only 30% answered that "the news media are pretty independent" (Smith and Lichter 1997, exhibit 3-7).
-Not that the public has entirely abandoned the watchdog function as a worthwhile goal -- the 1996 Harris poll found that the two activities that the public was most inclined to find the media put too little emphasis on was "holding public officials accountable for what they do" (45% said too little) and "protecting the public from abuses of power" (43% said too little), and strong majorities endorsed each as "very important" activities for the media (Smith and Lichter 1997, exhibits 2-4 and 2-5).
+Again, as opposed to the beginning of our time period, when the news media were more frequently seen to be performing a positive political social function as a watchdog over government, citizens nowadays have tended to see them as enmeshed with other national institutions.
+Sixty-three percent in the 1996 Harris poll responded that the "news media are . . . often influenced by powerful people and organizations," whereas only 30% answered that "the news media are pretty independent" (Smith & Lichter, 1997, Exhibit 3-7).
+Not that the public has entirely abandoned the watchdog function as a worthwhile goal-the 1996 Harris poll found that the two activities that the public was most inclined to find the media put too little emphasis on were "holding public officials accountable for what they do" (45% said too little) and "protecting the public from abuses of power" (43% said too little), and strong majorities endorsed each as "very important" activities for the media (Smith & Lichter, 1997, Exhibits 2-4 and 2-5).
 In effect, the critique of the news media as a whole seems to be not that they are overly adversarial, but that they are seen to be part of the same disdained and distant structure of political power.

 Does this decline in the trust given to the news media, and to journalists, then suggest a crisis for the institutional media?
-After all, these findings would seem to undermine the conclusion that the news media, as a political and social institution, "are expected to preside over a societal and/or political sector" (Cook 1998, 70) by both elites and the mass public.
+After all, these findings would seem to undermine the conclusion that the news media, as a political and social institution, "are expected to preside over a societal and/or political sector" (Cook, 2005, p.
+70) by both elites and the mass public.
 Yet the public's apparent lack of confidence in the news media as a whole may or may not undermine the institutional place of the news media very much.

 We need to distinguish between confidence in the news media as a whole and support for particular news outlets.
-It may be that while the public is skittish about trusting the news media, they still find their overall day-to-day performance to be acceptable.
-Just as the public usually dislikes Congress far more than its own representative in Congress or often disapproves of the health care system in the United States at the same time they approve of their own physician or sees discrimination against women occurring frequently in the world at large but rarely in their immediate surroundings (Mutz and Flemming 1999), citizens may disapprove of the news media as a whole or of journalists taken as a group yet still be satisfied with the news outlets to which they attend.
+It may be that while citizens are skittish about trusting the news media, they still find their overall day-to-day performance to be acceptable.
+Just as citizens usually dislike Congress far more than their own representative in Congress or often disapprove of the health care system in the United States at the same time they approve of their own physician or see discrimination against women occurring frequently in the world at large but rarely in their immediate surroundings (Mutz & Flemming, 1999), they may disapprove of the news media as a whole or of journalists taken as a group yet still be satisfied with the news outlets to which they attend.

-Indeed, this bifurcation of support was already recognizable in poll results in the 1980s that showed consistently stronger criticism of the "news media" compared to the newspaper the respondents read, and to either local or network television news (Schneider and Lewis 1985, Table 2).
-Schneider and Lewis's (1985, p.
+Indeed, this bifurcation of support was already recognizable in poll results in the 1980s that showed consistently stronger criticism of the "news media" compared to the newspaper the respondents read, and to either local or network television news (Schneider & Lewis, 1985, Table 2).11 Schneider and Lewis's (1985, p.
 10) speculation is worth contemplating:

 When it comes to the press, people are very familiar with the newspaper that lands on their front porch every day. ...
 Television, particularly network television, is more remote.
 "The media" represents a distant and abstract force, and people are reluctant to offer unqualified praise for powerful institutions that are removed from their daily experience.
-When people think of the media, they probably think of a powerful institution, the role it plays in society, and the kind of people who work for it, as opposed to specific newspapers or television programs or news stories.
+When people think of the media, they probably think of a powerful institution, the role it plays in society, and the kind of people who work for it, as opposed to specific newspapers or television programs of news stories.